groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/licensing-and-subscription.md

 ---
-id: evaluation-limitations-and-licensing-of-groupdocs-signature
+id: licensing-and-subscription
-url: signature/net/evaluation-limitations-and-licensing-of-groupdocs-signature
+url: signature/net/licensing-and-subscription
-title: Evaluation Limitations and Licensing of GroupDocs.Signature
+title: Licensing and Subscription
 weight: 5
 description: "This article explains evaluation limitations and licensing of GroupDocs.Signature for .NET"
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False
+toc: True
 ---
 {{< alert style="info" >}}
 You can use GroupDocs.Signature without the license.
 The usage and functionalities are pretty much same as the licensed one but you will face few limitations while using the non-licensed API.